 - Make it obvious where users can add data and what they should leave alone.
 To the extent that you can make it obvious to the user, show them where they can enter data, and visually indicate the elements that are calculations.
-Here's an example from the Plannuh template:
+Here's an example from our marketing budget template:

 The user is instructed not to edit any black cells but can enter data into any of the colored cells.
 This encourages data cleanliness and helps maintain consistency